 For the filling:

-Start on Thursday night.
-Heat the wheat berries in a saucepan over medium heat with the butter, milk and lemon rind.
+Heat the cooked wheat berries in a saucepan over medium heat with the butter, milk and lemon rind.
 Bring it to a boil gently and stir for about ten minutes or until it becomes thick like porridge.
 Turn into a large bowl and let cool.
-If you are using uncooked grains, you will need to cook them first in water before doing this step.
+If you are using uncooked grains, you will need to boil them first in water before doing this step.